Join us for a keynote and panel discussion on Biosecurity and Health Emergency Preparedness in Today's Research and Development Landscape.

 CAPT Andrew G. Letizia, MD attended The Mount Sinai School of Medicine.
 He completed his residency and an Infectious Disease Fellowship at Walter Reed and master’s degree in Tropical Medicine.

-He completed clinical and research tours in Italy, Japan, and Ghana, and Washington DC.
+He completed clinical and research tours in Italy, Japan, Ghana, and Washington DC.
 In the summer of 2021, he reported to Naval Medical Research Unit INDO PACIFIC in Singapore as the Science Director where he leads a team of 10 PhDs and 3 MDs conducting over $9 million worth of research annually in 11 countries.

 CAPT Letizia is a practicing Infectious Diseases physician, Professor at Uniformed Service University and faculty at The National University of Singapore (NUS) with over 100 peer-reviewed publications including first authored research articles in The New England Journal of Medicine and Lancet Respiratory Medicine.
 He is a Fellow in the Infectious Disease Society of America and won multiple US military medals and achievements.